It's one of my favorite scenes from one of my favorite films:

 If you are new to acrylics, you may wish to experiment on a scrap surface before applying a technique to your painting.

 Acrylic paints are available in tubes, jars, and bottles.
 They are also available in "artist" and "student" grades.
 I prefer tubes because they make it easy to apply the appropriate amount of paint directly to your palette.
-And I recommend artist-grade paints because they contain more pigment and less binder, allowing you to produce much richer effects.
+And I recommend artist-grade paints because they contain more pigment and less binder, allowing us to produce much richer effects.

 Here are the colors that we'll use for this composition: